-(b) Partner's and Children's pensions
+(b) Spouse's and Children's pensions

-Your Partner's and Children's pensions will be payable in the same way as if you had died in retirement allowing for revaluation to the date of death.
+Your Spouse's and Children's pensions will be calculated as if your pension had come into payment on the date of your death, allowing for revaluation.
+They will, therefore, be calculated in the same way as if you had died in retirement.